OAuth

 2. Get OAuth Credentials – Retrieve your client_id and client_secret from the app settings in bunq Developer.

-3. Redirect Users to Authorize Your App – Send users to the OAuth authorization URL.
+3. Redirect Users to Authorize your app – Send users to the OAuth authorization URL.

 4. Handle the Authorization Code – If the user grants access, they are redirected to your redirect_uri with an authorization code.

 5. Exchange the Code for an Access Token – Use the token endpoint to retrieve an access token.
+You should safely store these access tokens in a database.
+You will need them to create a session on behalf of the end-user.

 OAuth credentials and redirect URLs can also be managed via API endpoints for automated setup.